Skip to content

 By the XIV century, the town and castle were part of House of Rosenberg and the majority of the people in Cesky Krumlov were Germans.
 A century later, when gold was discovered next to town, even more Germans came to settle in the area.

-In 1602, the castle and town were bought over by Emperor Rudolf II and gave it to his son, Julius d’Austria.
-Later, Emperor Ferdinand II gave the town to House of Eggenberg who made the town the seat of Duchy of Krumlov.
+In 1602, the castle and town were bought over by Emperor Rudolf II who gave it to his son, Julius d’Austria.
+Later, Emperor Ferdinand II gave the town to House of Eggenberg, who made the town the seat of Duchy of Krumlov.
 From those years until 1945, Cesky Krumlov Castle belonged to House of Schwarzenberg.

 Most people go to Cesky Krumlov just to see this amazing castle and it makes a lot of sense since everything in this small town happens around it.
 Too bad I didn’t manage to explore inside it since I got distracted with taking pictures of the castle from outside and forgot to go inside.
 Even with this in mind, I would advise people to go inside it and explore it all.
 Mostly because, inside the castle, you can find a unique Baroque Theater built between 1680 and 1682.